Doctor of Naturopathic Medicine, Clinic Director

 You should be able to have a discussion about your cardiovascular situation and understand why (and how, and to what degree) your high blood pressure or high cholesterol or diabetes influences your health today and tomorrow.
 I can walk you through your unique situation so you can gain a better understanding of what it means to your overall health.

-I believe that getting older doesn’t automatically entail a cascade of prescription medications.
+I believe that getting older doesn’t automatically entail a cascade of prescription medications, although they can be appropriate tools.
 There are so many often-disregarded factors that can contribute to such things as high blood pressure, high cholesterol, arthritic pain, fatigue, memory changes, and indigestion.
-Let’s explore these factors together.
+Let’s explore these factors together and find the right fit for you.

 The Technical Version: